 All creative theses include a written piece accompanying the creative work, known as the disquisition.
 The disquisition contextualizes one's creative work, discusses related research, and describes its scholarly content.
-Further details may be found on the Honors website at: honors.umaine.edu/resource/requirements-for-the-creative-thesis/.
-We strongly encourage students considering the creative option to set up time to talk with the Honors Associate(s)

-and/or the Honors College Associate Dean or Dean, so we can give you more specific guidance.
+Further details may be found on the Honors website at: honors.umaine.edu/current-students/academics/thesis/forms/#disquisition.
+We strongly encourage students considering the creative option to set up time to talk with the Honors Associates and/or the Honors College Associate Dean or Dean, so we can give you more specific guidance.